🎮

 How much does joy-con drift repair cost for a Nintendo Switch OLED?

-How long does joy-con drift repair take?
+How long does joy-con drift repair take and how hard is it?

 External Resources